Easter 2019 Long Weekend

 The four-day Easter long weekend is a wonderful time.
-All the iconic Sydney attractions are open, including the Sydney Opera House, Taronga Zoo and Sea Life Sydney Aquarium.
-The annual Sydney Royal Easter Show is a fun family event, with amusement rides, delicious rural produce, farm animals and show bags.
+All of Sydney's iconic attractions are open, including the Sydney Opera House, Taronga Zoo and Sea Life Sydney Aquarium.
+The Sydney Royal Easter Show is a fun family event, with carnival rides, tasty produce, farm animals and show bags.

 There is even a petting zoo for the kids to meet friendly farmyard animals.
 The easiest way to get Australia’s biggest agricultural show at Sydney Olympic Park is by public transport.
 There are regular trains from the city centre to the Olympic Park Station and the travel time is only about 30 minutes.

 Enjoy exhilarating walks along the spectacular coast and explore magnificent national parks and gardens.
-You can take a ferry from Cronulla to Bundeena and explore the Royal National Park, Australia’s oldest National Park.
+Take a ferry from Cronulla to Bundeena and explore the Royal National Park, Australia’s oldest national park.
 Next to the Sydney Opera House is the enchanting Royal Botanic Garden.

-Nearby is the splendid Art Gallery of NSW.
-A stroll away is the Australian Museum’s dinosaurs.
-You can walk from Town Hall Station to Darling Harbour and climb aboard a submarine at the Australian National Maritime Museum, and then meet the king penguins, dugongs and sharks at the aquarium.
+Near the garden is the Art Gallery of NSW.
+Or walk from Town Hall Station to Darling Harbour and climb aboard a submarine at the Australian National Maritime Museum, and then meet the aquarium's king penguins, sharks and Pig the dugong.

 A ferry ride on Sydney Harbour is a delightful experience and you can visit Taronga Zoo, Manly and Watsons Bay.
 A harbour cruise is another enjoyable way to relax and soak up memorable sights.
 The Easter Weekend Lunch Cruise is a delicious experience on one of the world’s great natural harbours.